gcervantes8/Star-Classifier-For-Mario-64/README.md

 ![Sample image of star counter from player Cheese05 in jpg format when they had internet problems](github_sample_images/jpg_img_with_internet_problems_cheese05.jpg)

+The image shown is an example of the star counter from a player's game, the image is in JPG format and the quality is not very good because of the player's internet at the time.

 Image compression - JPG and PNG